cloudera/flink-tutorials/flink-sec-quickstart/README.md

 kadmin.local:  quit
 ```

-Initializing home directory for the test user:
+Initializing the HDFS home directory for the *test* user with a superuser (In CDEP environments the superuser is the hdfs user, which should be automatically created during cluster provisioning, the password is the default CDEP password):
 ```
 > kinit hdfs
 Password for hdfs@GCE.CLOUDERA.COM: